smarky7CD/PyNTRU/README.md

 # PyNTRU

 This is my version of NTRUEncrypt written in Python 3.
-It is currently for research purposes only.
-I strongly recommend (perhaps demand) that this implementation is not used for sensitive data.
-It has not been vetted and is insecure.
+It was created for learning purposes.

 ## Install